ParadigmHyperloop/hyperloop/README.md

 cd hyperloop
 ```

-## ODS
+## Install ODS

-Clone and run ODS in a new terminal window following the instructions on the
+Clone ODS in a new terminal window following the instructions on the
 [ODS README](https://github.com/ParadigmHyperloop/ODS)

 ## Core Startup